 The Guidelines are “presumed to be reasonable, and an order of support conforming to the guidelines is presumed to be in the best interest of the child.”

 Texas law provides the following Guideline calculations:

-It's important to note that under Texas law, Guideline calculations are only applied to the first $8,550 of the obligor's Net Monthly Income regardless of how much the actual Net Monthly Income may be.
+It's important to note that under Texas law, Guideline calculations are applied to a select portion of the obligor's Net Monthly Income regardless of how much the actual Net Monthly Income may be.
 However, tthere is a cap under Texas law that limits teh total amount the obligator will be required to pay.
 Speak with an attorney to determine your specific amount.

 There is no correlation between support and custody.
 Child support refers to the financial support of a child for their benefit.
 Custody refers to the physical guardianship between a parent or guardian and the child.
 Typically, one parent has custody of the child or children in question, but occasionally custody is shared.